SecretFoundation/docs/docs/cli/secretcli.md

 #### Query Distribution Community Pool

-To query all coins in the community pool which is under Governance control:
+To query all coins in the community pool under Governance control:

 ```bash
 secretcli q distribution community-pool